 The Mr. T Vs character is an extremely simplified version of a complicated, and in fact deeply weird individual.
 It has some resemblance to the persona Mr. T has tried over the years, with varying degrees of success, to project to the public.
 The Mr. T of Mr. T Vs has more traits in common with the B.A.
 Baracus character Mr. T played on The A-Team.
 He is afraid of flying.
 He drinks milk.
 He works at youth centers.
 He doesn't (usually) swear.
 He can make tanks out of toasters.
 He speaks ungrammatically.
 He has little tolerance for crazy fools.
 However the Mr. T Vs persona has exaggerated, in fact super-human, abilities.
 To be specific, he can "throw helluva far" and, unaffected by most weapons, is "helluva tough".
 Also he is almost always hostile towards his A-Team compatriots in the rare times they appear in the strips.
 And he speaks even more ungrammatically than the B.A. character.
 Of course, that could be due to the authors' personal disregard for the English language and/or inability to spell.

-While on the topic, there is also Adam, who seems to be working his way up.
-That's because he has achieved Bankai and possesses Geass, among other things.
+Adam, who seems to be working his way up.
+That's because he has achieved Bankai, possesses Geass, and is capable of summoning a Persona, among other things.
 Perhaps the power of kissing developed into several handy powers.

 NCIS Leroy Jethro Gibbs.
 Gibbs is an example in-universe: Abby is fairly certain he could take Godzilla in a fight.
 She also believes he would defeat Mothra and all the Terminators at the same time.
 The only fight she thinks would actually be a fight would be Gibbs vs. Gibbs.
 She's not sure whether the second Gibbs would be a clone or Evil Twin.